edgedb/edgedb/docs/cli/edgedb_instance/edgedb_instance_create.rst

 :cli:synopsis:`<name>`
     The new EdgeDB instance name.

-:cli:synopsis:`-i, --interactive`
-    Performs the installation in interactive mode, similar to how :ref:`downloading and installing <ref_cli_edgedb_install>` works.

 :cli:synopsis:`--nightly`
     Use the nightly server for this instance.

-:cli:synopsis:`--overwrite`
-    Overwrite data directory and credential file if any of these exist.
-This is mainly useful for recovering from interrupted initializations.

 :cli:synopsis:`--default-database=<default-database>`
     Specifies the default database name (created during